Join Jess the Jester and follow in the footsteps of Kings and see amazing historic sites across Fife come to life with our new Augmented Reality app.

 The panel can be found inside the main gates, so please note this one can only be accessed during opening hours

 Falkland Palace was a favourite hunting ground of Mary Queen of Scots and is home to the UK's oldest real tennis court.
 Although you need to pay to visit the Palace and gardens, you can enjoy the Augmented Reality experience during opening hours for free, as it's located just inside the main gates.
 The village of Falkland, which is an Outlander film location, is delightful to visit and you can explore the charming streets, gift shops or enjoy a cuppa in one of the cafes.
+PLEASE NOTE although the Palace is currently closed, the gardens are open and you can still enjoy the augmented reality experience.

 The splendid ruin of Aberdour Castle was once the luxurious Renaissance home and pleasure gardens of Scotland's most powerful man.
 It's also among the oldest standing masonry castles in Scotland and was used in the filming of Outlander.
 The augmented reality experience can be enjoyed without accessing the castle, which is owned by Historic Environment Scotland.
+PLEASE NOTE the Castle is currently closed, but you can still enjoy the gardens and the augmented reality experience.

 The free app is being developed by British Augmented Reality company AliveLab who create the Mardles range of products specifically for kids.